a2roger/backup/w4_data/readme.md

 As with the `rss` sketch, we have to understand the structure of the feed and can do this by opening the XML in a web browser.
 In this case, we see that the weather information is in `title` tags that start with "Current Conditions", contained in `entry` tags.

 The Government of Canada's weather website indexes each region by province and an id number.
 For example, Kitchener-Waterloo is Ontario 83, Toronto is Ontario 143, and Vancouver is British Columbia 74.
-Because the mapping of these number is unclear, this sketch tries a random number from 1 to 99 using a try-catch block.
+Because the mapping of these numbers is unclear, this sketch tries a random number from 1 to 99 using a try-catch block.
 If it fails, it repeats with a new random number until it finds one that corresponds to a real region.

 <!-- #### Sketch: **`transit`**